Indian Self-Determination and Education Assistance Act of 1975: History

 The failure of termination policies became obvious with assessment by the late 1960s.
 Native Americans and the federal government began to work for a return to greater Indian rights represented by the earlier IRA.
 The passage of the Indian Civil Rights Act of 1968 (ICRA) was influential.
-ICRA guaranteed the application of much of the Bill of Rights in Indian Country, a guarantee which Native Americans on reservations had not enjoyed.
+ICRA guaranteed the application of much of the Bill of Rights in Indian Country, a guarantee which Native Americans on – reservations had not enjoyed.

-The rise of activist groups in the 1960s, such as the American Indian Movement (AIM), and high-profile demonstrations such as the occupation of Alcatraz led by Native American activist Richard Oakes, helped bring the issue of Native American rights to greater prominence in public policy.
+The rise of activist groups in the 1960s, such as the American Indian Movement (AIM) and alike, and high-profile demonstrations such as the occupation of Alcatraz led by Native American activist Richard Oakes, helped bring the issue of Native American rights to greater prominence in public policy.
 President Richard Nixon's "Message from the President of the United States Transmitting Recommendations for Indian Policy" (8 July 1970) recommended self-determination for Indian tribes as a goal of the federal government.
 His message said that termination was an incorrect policy.
 Nixon called for broad-sweeping self-determination legislation.
 This goal was met in the Indian Self-Determination and Education Assistance Act or PL 93-638.